Matra888/email_SQL_Python/README.md

     HAVING SUM(Sales) > 10000
 )
 ```
 Description: This query selects customers who have made purchases with a total sales value greater than $10,000, making them high-value customers in terms of their lifetime spending.
-These customers are likely to be valuable for personalized marketing campaigns and should be targeted with tailored offers or promotions.
+These customers are likely to be valuable for personalized marketing campaigns and should be targeted with tailored offers,promotions or loyalty programs.

 2. Frequent Buyers:
 ```sql